We are currently experiencing a global pandemic, which is a form of collective trauma.

-Which is why two people can experience the same event, and once can be traumatized by it, and another is not.
+This is why two people can experience the same event, and once can be traumatized by it, while another is not.

-The part of the nervous system most closely related to trauma is called the sympathetic nervous system, which operates on the subconscious level.
+It is divided into both sympathetic and parasympathetic branches.
+The part of the nervous system most closely related to trauma is the sympathetic nervous system.

 So what now?

 One possible coping mechanism is physical activity.
 Move your body.
 Lean into the fact that your body is in fight or flight mode.
 Go for a walk or a jog.
 Put on your favorite song and dance.
 Stomp your feet.
 Shake your arms.
 Scream if you can, it’s cathartic.
 (Just warn your roommates, or better yet, have them join in!)

 This is also why people are baking bread.
 Knead some dough.
 Dig in the garden.
 Pull some weeds.
 Chop vegetables.
 Fill an empty gallon jug with water and use it as a weight.
 Do jumping jacks until you are out of breath.

 You could also do something creative.
 Draw a picture.
 Really scribble like you’re making post-modern art.
 Make some playdough out of flour and water and create a sculpture.
 Learn to knit, crochet, or sew.
 There are plenty of YouTube video out there.

 Or, you could learn more about drama therapy, and how it can help you get in touch with your body and creativity.

 Do something every day that will let you move your body.
 This will release some of that energy and help your body release stress.
 Convince it you are running away from the bear.

 You’re probably *less* active right now than you were before, and spending more time sitting in front of screens.
 Get up once an hour and stretch, or just walk across the room and back.
 Tap your feet, use a stress ball.
 Clean out your closet, reorganize your drawers.